• Skip to primary navigation

 If you're short on time but still crave the comfort of fresh bread with your dinner, these Amish 1-hour dinner rolls are an ideal solution.
 They offer a speedy alternative to traditional dinner rolls, which require a lengthier rising process.

-Soft, fluffy, and with a hint of sweetness, these rolls make a delectable accompaniment to soups, stews, roasts, and any other main dish that calls for bread.
+Soft, fluffy, and with a hint of sweetness, these homemade Amish rolls make a perfect side with soups, stews, roasts, and any other main dish that calls for bread.
 Plus, if you happen to have leftovers, you can freeze them for future enjoyment.

 All in all, these one-hour dinner rolls are a fantastic way to relish the goodness of homemade bread without spending countless hours in the kitchen.
 They're perfect for busy weeknights or last-minute dinner plans!